LESSON 13: Extracting the Honey Crop

 Extracting the Honey

 Most hobbyist beekeepers use either a basket-type extractor in which the combs are reversed by hand, or the reversible type in which the basket swings to reverse the combs.
-Both of these types of extractors will typically hold 2 to 4 frames.
+Both of these types of extractors will typically hold 2 to 4 frames, but larger extractors that hold 9 or 12 frames are available for Beekeepers who have more than one hive.

-Depending upon the temperature and the density of the honey, the time required for extracting honey is 10 to 20 minutes.
+Depending upon the temperature and the density of the honey, the time required for extracting honey is about 4 minutes a frame.
 New combs will break if it is warm, so care should be taken in starting the extractor and reverse the combs shortly.

 Heating, Straining and Clarifying Honey